Loading and unloading vector data

 ...

-Added vector support in the -query parameter
+Added vector support in the query parameter

+DSBulk 1.11 adds support for vectors in dsbulk unload -query commands.
 It provides a built-in minimal CQL parser, which allows you to perform this kind of operation.
-Example:
+For example:

 bin/dsbulk unload -query "select j from ks1.foo order by j ann of [3.4, 7.8, 9.1] limit 1" \